mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/user-password-credential-inline-converter.md

 ---
-title: "UserPasswordCredentialInlineConverter class | QSYS API Reference Guide"
+title: "UserPasswordCredentialInlineConverter class"
 description: "The UserPasswordCredentialInlineConverter class is responsible for converting UserPasswordCredential objects. "
-last_modified_at: 2024-07-09T17:00:40Z
+last_modified_at: 2024-07-29T18:18:49Z
 ---

 The UserPasswordCredentialInlineConverter class is responsible for converting UserPasswordCredential objects.